 In general, we do not recommend UA string-based feature detection.

-Specific Feature Detection
+link Specific Feature Detection

 Specific feature detection checks if a specific feature is available, instead of developing against a specific browser.
 This way, developers can write their code for two cases: the browser does support said feature, or the browser does not support said feature.

 Developing against specific features, instead of developing against a specific browser, not only clears up the peripheral logic of your application, but also makes your job easier as a developer.

 We recommend specific feature detection over UA string detection.

 Now how would you go about doing that?

 There are several ways to go about feature detection:

 - A Helper Library

 Let's take a look at how to check whether or not a